goccy/go-modrank/README.md

   update  Update repository status using the GitHub API to improve performance
 ```

+# Prerequisites

+In order to use the `go mod graph` command, you will need to have the Go binary installed in your execution environment.

 # Synopsis

 To use this tool as a library, you can follow the example below.
 By default, SQLite is used for data storage, but other databases can also be used.
 The behavior can be fine-tuned using options.
 For more details, refer to the API Reference.